Emertechs-Labs/e-chain/docs/design/research/README.md

 ## Integration with Echain Project

-These research components were created specifically to support the Echain project's design guides, providing:
+These research components were created specifically to support the Echain project's Web3 event platform design, providing:
 - **Reusable insights** for consistent design decisions
 - **Evidence-based recommendations** grounded in user research
 - **Scalable knowledge base** for team expansion